 End of the Semester Stress

-With the end of the semester around the corner, you are finishing end-of-semester projects, writing papers, and getting ready for finals.
-Visit the student mental health website to learn about the ins and outs of managing stress.
+With the end of the semester around the corner, you are finishing end of semester projects, writing papers, and getting ready for finals.
+Visit the student mental health website to learn how to manage stress.

-The University's last day of instruction is Friday, May 10.
-Final exams will be administered May 13-18.
+The University's last day of instruction is Friday, May 4.
+Final exams will be administered May 7-12.
 Check out the full final exam schedule online.
-The University offers several resources to help students prepare, study, and relax for the week.
+The university offers several resources to help students prepare, study, and relax for their final week.
 University Counseling & Consulting Services (UCCS) offers services related to academic stress, as well as counseling for individual learning and academic skills.
-UCCS also offers a variety of helpful workshops, podcasts, and presentations.
+In addition UCCS offers a variety of workshops, podcasts and presentations to help you.

 Commuter Final Schedules

-As a commuter student be sure to check your finals schedule now so that you can make the appropriate adjustments to your schedule.
-Tips from commuter students include: bringing extra snacks for studying, getting to class/tests early, being aware of how construction may affect your commute, and being aware of night and weekend finals.
-The Commuter Connection will provide healthy snacks for commuters during finals week: Stop by Room 236 in Coffman Memorial Union for some snacks!
+As a commuter student be sure to check your finals schedule now so that you can make the appropriate accommodations for travel with your schedule.
+Tips from commuter students include: bringing extra snacks for studying, getting to class early, being aware of how construction may affect your commute, and being aware of night and weekend finals.
+The Commuter Connection will provide healthy snacks for commuters during finals week, so feel free to stop by Room 236 in Coffman Memorial Union for some snacks!
 For transit schedules visit Metro Transit online.

 Do You Need Financial Aid for Summer Classes?

-You will automatically be considered for all available funding when you register half-time or more for course work in May session and/or summer term and have a 2012-2013 FAFSA on file with One Stop Student Services.
+You will automatically be considered for all available funding when you register half time or more for course work in May session and/or summer term and have a 2011-2012 FAFSA on file with One Stop Student Services.

-Fill out your 2013-2014 FAFSA online now to make sure you get your financial aid before the start of the fall semester.
+Fill out your 2012-2013 FAFSA online now to make sure you get your financial aid before the start of the semester.
 If you are a returning student, you will receive an e-mail in July asking you to respond to your financial aid awards for the upcoming school year.

 Summer School Housing

 Summer school housing is available through Housing & Residential Life.
-If you are still in need of a place to live this summer during classes you can go online for more information.
+If you are still in need of a place to live this summer during summer session you can go online for more information.

 Your Year ...
 Your Experiences